Jonathan Rose is a Professor in the Edward S. Rogers Sr. Department of Electrical and Computer Engineering at the University of Toronto.

 In October 1998, he co-founded Right Track CAD Corporation, which delivered architecture for FPGAs and Packing, Placement and Routing software for FPGAs to FPGA device vendors.
 He was President and CEO of Right Track until May 1, 2000.
 Right Track was purchased by Altera, and became part of the Altera Toronto Technology Centre, where Rose was Senior Director until April 30, 2003.
 His group at Altera Toronto shared responsibility for the development of the architecture for the Altera Stratix, Stratix II, Stratix GX and Cyclone FPGAs.
 His group was also responsible for placement, routing, delay annotation software and benchmarking for these devices, and for the placement and routing software for the Altera Apex 20K and Flex 10K FPGAs.
 From May 1, 2003 to April 30, 2004 Rose held the part-time position of Senior Research Scientist at Altera Toronto.
 He has worked for Bell-Northern Research and a number of FPGA companies on a consulting basis.

 He is the co-founder of the ACM FPGA Symposium.
 A paper co-authored with Steve Brown won a distinguished paper award at the 1990 ICCAD Conference.
 A paper co-authored with Alex Rodionov was awarded as the Best Paper of the ACM TRETS journal for 2016.
+He serves on the technical advisory boards of Tactual Labs and Achronix.

 - University of Toronto Engineering Alumni Hall of Distinction Award, 2017